natashaaminm/GRAB-AI-Challenge-Safety-/README.md

 # GRAB-AI-Challenge-Safety-

 GRAB AI Challenge (Safety) Submission

 In this project, I aim to predict if a ride is dangerous or not.
-Based on my research, dangerous driving vsn be split into 3 key parts.
+Based on my research, dangerous driving can be split into 3 key parts.
 1) Speeds above the speed limit 2) Excessive acceleration and deceleration 3) Turning at high speeds

 New features taking into account these 3 key points were created: